StellarOdys2ey/Generalizable-Prompt-Learning-for-VLMs/README.md

 A curated list of prompt learning methods for vision-language models which can be used for base-to-novel generalizaiton.

 ### Additional Notes:
+- I was saddened to unexpectedly learn that **Yaohui Li (1997-2024)**, the second author of CPR, tragically passed away in an accident shortly after completing his work.
+In his personal homepage, his education timeline noted his PhD as expected to span from 2023 to 2027 at Nanjing University, but sadly, his 2027 will never come.
+Although I did not know him personally, I extend my heartfelt gratitude for his invaluable contributions to the field of prompt learning, and I hope that his legacy will inspire others to build upon his vision.
+May you rest in peace.

 # <div style="font-size: 10px;">Table of Contents</div>